• Skip to main content

 Jump to Recipe Print Recipe

-One for you orange-pineapple ice cream fans!
-With just four ingredients, this effortless no-churn ice cream recipe features the subtly complex aromatics of ANGOSTURA® orange bitters paired with the tropical flavour of crushed pineapple.
+This is one for you orange-pineapple ice cream fans!
+With just four ingredients, this effortless, no-churn ice cream recipe features the subtly complex aromatics of ANGOSTURA® orange bitters paired with the tropical flavour of crushed pineapple.

-This post has been written in collaboration with ANGOSTURA® bitters, although all thoughts and opinions expressed are our own.
-Thank you for supporting the brands who make it possible for me to do what I love: mess up our kitchen and share recipe stories.
+This post was originally written in collaboration with ANGOSTURA® bitters, but all thoughts and opinions expressed are our own.
+Thank you for supporting the brands that allow me to do what I love: mess up my kitchen and share recipe stories.

 • A taste of the tropics